The following are terms students commonly encounter throughout their time at CU-Boulder.

 Honor code The honor code at the University of Colorado Boulder exists to secure for students an environment in which all individuals have responsibility for, and are appropriately recognized for, their individual academic and personal achievements. (honorcode.colorado.edu)

-IdentiKey Automatically assigned to all incoming students, an IdentiKey account consists of your CU login name and a unique password.
+IdentiKey Automatically assigned to all incoming students, an IdentiKey account consists of a student's CU login name and a unique password.
 New students need to activate their accounts via MyCUinfo.
 For help, call 303-735-4357.